BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 you know that an uncaught failure occurred OUTSIDE of the tests themselves, which prevented a scheduled test from being defined.

+To prevent this as much as possible, if you want to use the lua directory for config outside of a test definition, you should do it inside of [tests/nvim/lua/config](./tests/nvim/lua/config), because this directory is wrapped in a pcall, and if it errors or not is reported by lua_dir test.

+All config added to the test nvim config should be done within `if nixCats('category') then` checks so that it can be enabled for specific tests only.

 There are 2 functions for creating packages based on the module form for testing modules.

 `lib.mkNixOSmodulePkgs` takes `{ package, entrymodule }`